 The past twenty-five years found two national panels reaching the conclusion that the education of students who are deaf or hearing-impaired needs to be improved to meet their communication and other needs.

-Major barriers students who are deaf experience in relation to learning involve both communication and language; something which in turn affects the majority of aspects of their educational process.
-Learning language skills can be difficult for students who are deaf, and effective methods of instruction that can be implemented in a number of educational settings are still unavailable.
-Reading skills are another challenge for students who are deaf and finds educational systems struggling to effectively teach children who are deaf.
-Students who are hearing-impaired often, 'level off,' in relation to reading comprehension achievement at around the third grade level.
+Major barriers students who are deaf experience relating to learning involve both communication and language; something which in turn affects the majority of aspects of their educational process.
+Learning language skills can be difficult for deaf students, and effective methods of instruction that can be implemented in several educational settings are still unavailable.
+Reading skills are another challenge for deaf students, and finds educational systems struggling to teach deaf children effectively.
+Hearing-impaired students, often, 'level off' relating to reading comprehension achievement at around the third grade level.

 One of the potential educational manifestations of a communication disability is isolation - something that can have a considerable effect on a student's ability to interact with their teachers and peers, as well as to inhibit their overall educational process.
 Direct communication is required for the transmitting of knowledge and development of the student's self-esteem and identity.
 Despite the availability of interpreter services in an educational setting, a student who is deaf or hearing-impaired may still not find their communication needs met.

-Deafness is considered to be a, 'low-incidence,' form of disability and there is not a widespread understanding of its implications in relation to education.
+Deafness is considered to be a 'low-incidence' form of disability, and there is not a widespread understanding of its implications relating to education.
 The lack of knowledge and skills in America's educational system associated with students who are deaf or hearing-impaired contributes to substantial obstacles they face in receiving appropriate educational services.
 Due to these factors, it is highly important to provide more guidance to both state and local educational agencies with the goal of ensuring the needs of students who are deaf or hearing-impaired are appropriately identified, and have placement decisions that meet the standards of applicable statutes and their implementation regulations.

 Free Appropriate Public Education, LRE's, and IEP's

 Providing a free and appropriate public education based upon the needs of a child is at the very core of the Individuals with Disabilities Education Act (IDEA).
-Section 504 contains requirements related to free appropriate public education requirements - ones that are also applicable to local educational agencies that serve children who are deaf.
+Section 504 contains requirements related to free appropriate public education requirements - ones that are also applicable to local educational agencies that serve deaf children.
 Children receive appropriate education when every requirement in the stature and the regulations are met.
 Children who are eligible under Part B of IDEA or Section 504 may achieve an appropriate education through the individualized education program (IEP) process.

 As a part of the process of developing an IEP for a child with disabilities, both state and local education agencies have to comply with evaluation and placement regulations.
-To meet the educational needs of children who are deaf, compliance with evaluation and placement requirements of Section 504 must be met - ones similar to those under IDEA.
+To meet the educational needs of deaf children, compliance with evaluation and placement requirements of Section 504 must be met - ones similar to those under IDEA.
 Still, there is belief that the communication and other needs of many children who are deaf or hearing-impaired are not adequately being considered during the development of their IEP's.